MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 ### Teams only (this mode is rolling out starting in Summer 2018)

 As soon as your organization is ready for some or all users to use Teams as their only communications and collaboration tool, you can upgrade those users to **Teams only** mode.
-This mode is rolling out starting in Summer 2018.

 A **Teams only** user can only use the Skype for Business client to join existing Skype for Business meetings, or meetings on Skype for Business that have been organized by non-upgraded users or external parties.
 An upgraded user can continue to communicate with other users in the organization who are still using Skype for Business by using the interoperability capabilities between Teams and Skype for Business; however, an upgraded user can’t initiate a Skype for Business chat, call, or meeting.